cleancoindev/staking/README.md

+# THIS IS AN OLD VERSION OF CONTRACTS | DEPRECATED

-# buidl Liquidity Staking Mechanism V1
+## buidl Liquidity Staking Mechanism V1

 <img src="/assets/img/syb.gif">